-Based on the latest national forecast, skies will be clear on tonight (Oct.
-31) across approximately half of the United States as costumed kids arrive at the door looking for candy or some other Halloween treat.
-The southwestern U.S., including a swath of the central and western Great Lakes region as well as the adjacent Northern Plains, should have generally fair skies.
-So, too, will the Middle Atlantic and southeast U.S. coast, including much of Florida.
+Based on the latest national forecast, skies will be mainly clear tonight (Oct.
+31) across the western half of the United States, as costumed kids arrive at the door looking for candy or some other Halloween treat.

 If you plan to accompany children around your neighborhood, you might want to enlighten them by pointing out some of the objects that will be visible in the sky.
-Better yet, if you have a telescope, give your visitors a treat of a different kind: Show them a close-up view of some celestial sights, starting with the most beautiful of the planets.
-[These Scary Things in Space Will Haunt Your Dreams]
+Better yet, if you have a telescope, give your visitors a treat of a different kind: Give them a close-up view of some celestial sights, starting with the moon and two bright planets.

-One good reason to keep a sharp eye on the sky on Halloween night is for the possibility — albeit small — of glimpsing a spectacular fireball meteor.
-The Taurid meteors, sometimes called the "Halloween fireballs," begin showing up in mid-October and continue into mid-November, but Nov.
-5 to 12 is traditionally when these slow and majestic meteors are at their best.
-This is a very good year to look for them, because the moon will not be around to light up the sky and hinder the view.
+One good reason to keep a sharp eye on the sky on Halloween night is for the possibility — albeit small — of catching a view of a spectacular fireball meteor.
+The objects in the Taurid meteor shower, sometimes called the "Halloween fireballs," begin showing up in mid-October and continue into mid-November.
 The Taurids don't produce a lot of meteors — maybe a dozen during an hour's watch at the very most, and usually much less.
-But for the Taurids, it's quality that matters, not quantity.
+But so far as the Taurids are concerned, it's quality that's important, not quantity.

-Meteors, popularly referred to as "shooting stars," are generated when debris enters and burns up in Earth's atmosphere.
-The Taurids are attributed to debris left behind by Encke's Comet or perhaps a much larger comet that, upon disintegrating, left Encke and a lot of other rubble in its wake.
-Indeed, the Taurid debris stream contains noticeably larger fragments than those shed by other comets, which is why this meteor stream occasionally delivers a few outstandingly brilliant meteors, known as "fireballs."
+Meteors — popularly referred to as "shooting stars" — are generated when debris enters and burns up in Earth's atmosphere.
+In the case of the Taurids, they are attributed to debris left behind by Encke's Comet, or perhaps by a much larger comet that, upon disintegrating, left Encke and a lot of other rubble in its wake.
+Indeed, the Taurid debris stream contains noticeably larger fragments than those shed by other comets, which is why this particular meteor stream occasionally delivers a few outstandingly brilliant meteors known as "fireballs."
 If one of these flares across the sky on Halloween night, it might even make the kids temporarily forget about candy!

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications, and he is also an on-camera meteorologist for Verizon FiOS1 News in New York's Lower Hudson Valley.
+He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications, and he is also an on-camera meteorologist for Verizon FiOS1 News in New York's lower Hudson Valley.
 Follow us on Twitter @Spacedotcom and on Facebook.
-Original article on Space.com.